Thresholds – Rituals of Renewal

-The focus of this Threshold is how to live from our deepest, wildest, most potent love, and truly say “YES!” to life in all its dimensions.
-We can only do this when we are willing to acknowledge our losses and compost what we no longer need.
+The focus of this Threshold is how to live from our deepest, wildest, most alive love, and truly say “YES!” to life in all its dimensions.
+We can only do this when we are willing to acknowledge the full range of our hearts expression.

 Reasons for coming

 - Because you love life and would like to feel more alive

 - Because you want to be able to love more fully without fear

 - Because you hold precious those close to you and want to open your heart even more to them.

 - Because you’re not sure how to be with your feelings in relation to what’s happening in our world.

 - Because you love the natural world and want to do all you can to nurture and protect it.